roxma/vim-hug-neovim-rpc/README.md

 Since this is a general perpurse module, other plugins needing rpc support may benefits from this project.
 However, there're many neovim rpc methods I havn't implemented yet, which make this an experimental plugin.
-Please fork and open a PR if you get ideas on improvement.
+Please fork and open a PR if you get any idea on improving it.

 ![screencast](https://cloud.githubusercontent.com/assets/4538941/23102626/9e1bd928-f6e7-11e6-8fa2-2776f70819d9.gif)